amphitheatre-app/docs/content/getting-started/initialize.md

 kpack provides a declarative builder resource that configures a Cloud Native Buildpacks build configuration with the desired buildpack order and operating system stack.

 So, after installing Amphitheatre, you need to initialize some configurations, one of the more important ones being the configuration of kpack custom resources.
+You can get the manifests for the example from the [GitHub repository](https://github.com/amphitheatre-app/k8s-manifests-example).
+Include some configuration about k8s, and some example manifests.

 ### 1. Create a credentials configuration